 10. Granada’s oldest Moorish monument

 Corral del Carbón is located on the pedestrian street, Reyes Católicos and is the oldest Moorish monument in Granada.
-It was built in the 14th century by Yusuf I in the Nadrid era and consists of an arched entrance gate with fine carvings and, in contrast to it, a single courtyard with balconies with apartments.
+It was built in the 14th century by Yusuf I in the Nadrid era and consists of an arched gate entrance with gorgeous carvings and, contrasting it, a single courtyard with balconies with apartments.

 The place was used to store goods that were sold on the spot, as well as for home buyers who came to town.
-In the 16th century, Christians used it for theatrical performances.
+In the 16th century, Christians used it for theater performances.